marcellagi/bir_ground_challenge/README.md

 ## Mission

 The [**Turtlebot 3**](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/) must go through a delimited [environment](#Environment) starting at the start point highlighted in the [example environment](#example-environment), being positioned with the camera facing away from the entrance.
-The mission environment is similar to a labyrinth, composed of two corridors and with the 3 previously placed [fiducial markers](#aruco-fiducial-marker).
+The mission environment is similar to a maze, composed of two corridors and with the 3 previously placed [fiducial markers](#aruco-fiducial-marker).
 The robot must go through the environment completely and reach the end point, at the end of the route (arrival at the final point) there will be an [object](#object) that must be identified.

 ### Environment